About the blog

 There aren’t going to be any comments turned on here - if you want to comment on a post, reply on Twitter!

-I’m Andrew Certain, a VP and Distinguished Engineer in Amazon Web Services.
+I’m Andrew Certain.
+Until June, 2, 2022, I was a VP and Distinguished Engineer in Amazon Web Services.
+I’m now an independent consult.
+See my services page for more info.

 I joined Amazon.com in March, 1998, and originally worked in the Website Metrics team, building tools to help content owners understand how customers were navigating the web site.
 From then until the fall of 2005, I held a variety of roles: